AsgerJon/img/README.md

-# img
+# img_scale
-zshpy script for image editing from the command line
+Custom script for use with .zshpy